 Recycled content is an important component of the pulp and paper industry and is one way to meet growing demand without increasing pressures on forests.
 Re-used fibre, however, faces its own challenges in the way used paper is collected.
 The informal nature of the collection process leads to extremely difficult conditions for those involved, including low pay, no insurance safety net and an often dangerous work environment.

 Earthworm Foundation is guiding a coalition of leading industry players to promote the value of forests as a source of economic, social and ecological wealth.

-With members such as Asia Pulp and Paper (APP), Nestlé, Mars and 3M, we work to expand the definition of quality pulp and paper products.
+With members such as Nestlé, Mars and 3M, we work to expand the definition of quality pulp and paper products.
 Through responsible sourcing policies, we see a path that encourages not just optimal economic and logistical quality but also social and environmental quality of the fibre produced and utilised.
 We help member businesses set appropriate and measurable objectives.
 We then map their supply chains to identify priority areas of harvest and suppliers for projects and engagement respectively.
 In partnership with our members, we work to cultivate demand for responsible products, while tackling core problems such as forest loss and degradation.

 CLICK HERE if you are interested in working with us.

 CLICK HERE if you have a question about our work on pulp and paper.